HMS Modeste (1793): British career

 On 15 July 1809 boats from Modeste and HMS Barracouta cut out the 8-gun Tuijneelar in the Sunda Straits.
 Elliot then took part in the operations to capture Java between August and September 1811.
 Elliot left Modeste in 1812, and was succeeded by Captain James Crawford, who on 6 February 1813 captured the 14-gun privateer Furet off Sicily.

+Fate

-FateModeste was finally placed in ordinary at Woolwich in 1813.
+Modeste was finally placed in ordinary at Woolwich in 1813.
 After a year in ordinary, she was broken up at Deptford in June 1814.